awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 + If you delete a source snapshot before the target snapshot becomes available, the snapshot copy may fail\.
 Verify that the target snapshot has a status of `AVAILABLE` before you delete a source snapshot\.

-+ You can have up to five snapshot copy requests in progress to a single destination per account\.
++ You can have up to five snapshot copy requests in progress to a single destination region per account\.

 + You can't copy a DB snapshot across regions if it was created from an Oracle DB instance that is using AWS CloudHSM Classic to store TDE Keys\.